 Do you grind your teeth at night?
-Many people grind their teeth while they sleep but are not aware of their harmful habit.
+Many people grind their teeth while they sleep but are not aware of their harmful habits.
 Grinding your teeth can lead to a variety of negative side effects and can cause you to need cosmetic dentistry in the future, including:

 If you’re not sure whether or not you grind your teeth at night, consult your dentist for general dentistry services.
 They can examine your teeth for signs of teeth grinding.
 They can also give you tips for preventing teeth grinding and fix any problems associated with the habit.